Adolfo Suarez dies, steered Spain from post-Franco turmoil

 TRANSFORMATIONAL LEADER

-One of the most controversial steps in the transition process was Suarez's 1977 legalisation of the Communist Party, which had been persecuted by Franco as the backbone of the forces against him.
+One of the most controversial steps in the transition process was Suarez's 1977 legalization of the Communist Party, which had been persecuted by Franco as the backbone of the forces against him.

 Suarez carried out the move in stealth during the long Easter weekend, having agreed in advance with the exiled head of the Communists, Santiago Carrillo.